-Functional orthodontics appliances come in two general classifications of fixed and removable appliances.
-The application of any of these groups depends upon the patient’s condition and the orthodontist’s diagnosis.
+Functional orthodontics appliances have two general classifications: fixed and removable appliances.
+The use of which one depends upon the patient’s condition and the orthodontist’s diagnosis.
 Fixed orthodontics appliances include those devices which are fixed on the arch of the mouth.
 On the other hand, the removable appliances have a plastic construction and are put in or removed from the mouth by the patients themselves.
 The removable appliances are used more often.
 In the following part, we will discuss different types of functional orthodontics appliances:

-- MARA: MARA (Mandibular Anterior Repositioning Appliance) is an orthopedic device which has been designed to move the jaw forward in people whose front teeth of the upper jaw are far ahead of the front teeth of their lower jaw.
+- MARA: MARA (Mandibular Anterior Repositioning Appliance) is an orthopedic device designed to move the jaw forward in people whose front teeth of the upper jaw are far ahead of the front teeth of their lower jaw.

 - Twin Blocks Orthodontics Appliances: Twin blocks orthodontics appliances were first invented by William Clark and expanded by James Watt.
 This device is used to help improve the lower jaw’s growing procedure and fix the overjet in the teeth of the people afflicted by this defect.

 - Herbest: This functional orthodontic appliance is fixed and is used to treat severe overbite which prevents the lower jaw’s growth.

 - Bionator: Bionator is a removable device which has been designed to fix the problem of overbite.
 This device increases the lower jaw’s growth and consequently terminates the problem of overbite.